 If you have been running a lot of commands since using the bash, you will observe that there will be hundreds and even thousands of those commands displayed here.
 To access a few relevant commands, you can filter the results displayed by the history feature.
 You can also customize the history command to show a specific number of commands for you.

 Filtering the Bash History Output

 If you want to filter your history output based on a specific keyword that you might have used in the previous commands, you can use the history command as follows:

 Example: In this example, I want to view only the ping commands I have ever run in the shell.
 Therefore, I will use the following command:

 You can see that my output now displays only the commands including my search keyword “ping”

-Viewing a Number of Recent Commands
+Viewing a Number of recently executed shell commands

 You can also view a specific number of commands, for example: